artificialsolutions/tie-api-example-twilio-whatsapp/README.md

 In the 'Config Vars' section, add the following:
 * **TENEO_ENGINE_URL:** The engine url

-Next, follow the Twilio Setup instructions above.
-Make sure that in the step 4 you set the "When a message comes in" URL to the url of the Heroku app.
+Next, follow the 'Setup a Twilio WhatsApp phone number' instructions above.
+Make sure that in the step 4 you set the 'When a message comes in' URL to the url of the Heroku app.

 ## Twilio API for WhatsApp
 The Twilio API for Whatsapp is currently in beta.
 For more details, visit the Twilio website: [Twilio API for WhatsApp](https://www.twilio.com/docs/sms/whatsapp/api).